fdasilva59/DeepNano/README.md

 ## How to use

 1. Clone this github project
-2. If you have already built a binary for Bazel and a Python wheel for Tensorflow, restore them at the following locations :
+2. If you have already built a binary for Bazel and a Python wheel for Tensorflow, restore them at the following locations (You may also download my builds in the [release section](https://github.com/fdasilva59/DeepNano/releases/tag/2.0.0)) :
   - `/usr/local/bin/bazel`
   - `/opt/local/tmp/tensorflow_pkg/tensorflow-2.0.0-cp36-cp36m-linux_aarch64.whl`
 3. Review the script and eventually customize the installation